Fig. 1. Maximum Raman

 accomplished analytically.
 Then, the maximum intensity of each feature of a

-1 and 2 (Refs.
-[3,4]).
-References: 1.
+where 2.
+Further simplification of the expression of the RRP can be achieved assuming that the p's and D's are not only wavevector-independent but are also tube-independent.
+In this case the maximum intensity is given by[3,4] The results of the calculation of References: 1.
 V. N. Popov, New J. Phys.
 6 (2004) 1-17.
 2. V. N. Popov and L. Henrard, Phys.
 Rev. B 70 (2004) 115407.
 3. V. N. Popov, L. Henrard, and Ph.
 Lambin, Nano Letters 4 (2004) 1795-1799.
 4. V. N. Popov, L. Henrard, and Ph.
 Lambin, Phys.
 Rev. B 72 (2005) 035436. |

 Fig. 2.
 Maximum Raman